IMPACT Foundation

 Board of Trustees

-The organization is governed by 13 trustees who receive no remuneration, payments, or benefits.
+The organisation is governed by 13 trustees who receive no remuneration, payments, or benefits.
 Trustees include:

-- Rob West - Digital consultant specializing in user experience design and usability for healthcare, telecoms, finance and retail sectors
+- Rob West - Digital consultant specialising in user experience design and usability for healthcare, telecoms, finance and retail sectors

 - Healthcare Professionals: